Chloropidae: Family characteristics

 The wings usually developed, only sometimes slightly shortened, rarely reduced to small disks (plates), with reduced venation.
 Sometimes femora 3 rarely femora 1 thickened; in the latter case the corresponding (1) tibia is usually curved.
+Some subantartic species have no wings.

 The preabdomen in male consists of five segments: tergites 1 and tergite 2 are fused.
 Between tergite 5 of the abdomen and the hypopygium only one sclerite is present dorsally, with two close-set spiracles on each side.
 Sometimes this sclerite is reduced and rarely membranous swellings occur in this region, which are usually retracted and visible only in macerated specimens.
 In the subfamily Oscinellinae the hypopygium usually has well developed cerci and edites.
 The cerci in subfamily Chloropinae usually fused and for the most part reduced, and edites are reduced in size, pushed under the epandrium, and sometimes fused with it.
 The gonites are usually small, for most part membranous, and rarely highly sclerotized (Meromyza Mg.).
 For many species an examination of the genitalia of male, rarely of female, is essential for a precise species identification.